 Edward Abbey

 Unlike Sammy's teachings, Abbey's books take us through thousands of years of human presence in America's great south-west deserts, the barren wilderness I have learned to love and respect.
-Edward Abbey was born too early, perhaps I was born too late.
-I do wish I had been able to join him whilst roaming the vast wilderness of the great south-west and learning from him the lessons he delivers through his books, lessons of how to avoid destroying the basic elements of life that continue to survive in our untamed deserts.
-I fear we are losing that battle with the Bureau of Land Management having free reign over millions of acres of public lands, some of which have been destroyed, without regard, in order to make that land accessible to industry - oil, gas, helium, uranium and other mineral deposits, retrieving a variety of natural resources, and providing grazing for livestock.
+I have often thought that Ed Abbey was born too early or that I was born too late.
+I wish I had been able to join him roaming the vast wilderness of the great south-west and learning from him directly the lessons he delivers through his books, lessons of how to avoid destroying the basic elements of life that continue to survive in our untamed deserts.
+I fear we are losing that battle with the BLM having free reign over millions of acres of public lands and all the animals to whom these lands are home.
+Some of these lands and animal species have been destroyed, without regard, in order to make that land accessible to industry - oil, gas, helium, uranium and other mineral deposits, retrieving various natural resources, or by providing grazing for livestock.
+Coyotes and mountain lions have been virtually eliminated, causing other species, like deer, to overpopulated and die from starvation.

 Abbey and other authors detail the beauty of the remaining canyons and rivers as they navigated the rapids in the classic book, Hidden Canyon.
-Some of the spots defined in his books I have visited.
-Many I must still seek and find, and many can now be viewed only in historic photographs because mankind and our governmental action has destroyed so much of the history of the Ancients who lived in the four-corners region of Utah.
+Some of the spots defined in that books I have visited.
+Many I must still seek and find, and many can now be viewed only in historic photographs because mankind and our governmental action have destroyed so much of the history of the Ancients who lived in the four-corners region.
 As mankind progresses, perhaps we will be able to venture beyond the "No Trespassing" signs to explore that which remains wild and continue to try to decipher the messages the Ancients have left us, painted onto canyon walls, and carved into rock walls and huge boulders.
 In late December 2022 I learned that there was a quest to drain Lake Powell, making works of the ancients, those submerged by Lake Powell, available, once again, for research.
-With the increasing demand for water related to the growth of Utah, Nevada, Arizona and southern California, I am not confident that draining the lake will ever happen by human action.
+With the increasing demand for water related to the growth of Utah, Nevada, Arizona and southern California, I am not confident that draining the lake will ever happen.
 But a good drought might provide the answer needed to lower Lake Powell and expose the wonders of the Ancients.
 The drought that ended in late-2022 lowered Lake Powell enough to expose some of these ancient structures, but the heavy winter snows and heavier rains during the first half of 2023 brought the lake's level back to where all ancient structurers were submerged again.
 Yet, the early winter of 2023 weather pattern may be an indicator of the drought not having ended.

 Much of the vast expanse of the 45-mile long, Nine Mile Canyon, and its smaller tributary canyons are on private property.
 There are still spots in those canyons that potentially remain unexplored.
 Being about 120 miles north of Arches National Park, where Abbey worked as the Park's first official Ranger, Ed ventured into Nine Mile Canyon and some of the surrounding canyons and refers to those visits in his books.
 Nine Mile Creek flows into the Green River, one of Abbey's beloved waterways.